rafalgardulski/SML5202-2020-FINAL-RAFAL/page2.md

 </ol>

 <h4>Professions</h4>
-<h5>Please note that when the words have the -in ending the profession is performed by woman</h5>
+<h5>Please note that when the words have the -in ending the profession is performed by a woman</h5>
 <ol>
   <li>der Arzt- doctor</li>
   <li>die Lehrerin- teacher</li>